Join YPT for a tour in a land that we know and love, the nuclear wasteland of Chernobyl and the unrecognized country of Transnistria!

 Overnight in Tiraspol

 After breakfast, we’ll board our bus for the 3 hour drive to Odessa, Ukraine.
-At the border we’ll be legally stamped out of Moldova by Moldovan peacekeepers, so you will have no issues if you wish to return to Moldova one day.
+On arrival at the border we will cross the no man’s land between Ukraine and Transnistria which is an infamous smuggling route and we register with immigration and KGB/MGB.
+You’ll also be legally stamped out of Moldova by Moldovan peacekeepers, so you will have no issues if you wish to return to Moldova one day.

 Overnight in Odessa.

-At midday, we’ll meet our local Odessan guide who will take us away from the charming beaches and show us the dark side of this city.
+Meet our local Odessan guide who will take us away from the charming side of the city and show us the dark side of this city.

 This is the ‘Odessa Depression’ tour, prepare for abandoned Stalin era factories, abandoned Soviet brothels and nightclubs and the killing ground of hundreds of victims of the Odessa mafia.